theruelmisa/building-scout/README.md

 # BUILDING SCOUT #

-**Building Scout** is a Single-page web application built using CSS, HTML, and JavaScript(jQuery).
-It is designed for users who are planning to move into a new apartment.
+**Building Scout** is a landing page layout built using CSS, HTML, and JavaScript(jQuery).
+It is designed for a company that provides information to users who are planning to move into a new apartment.

 ## Table of Contents ##